codewithmike01/Nodejs-express-study/databaseNote/database.md

 - Document is a data in a mongo DB collection

 - Fields are individual pices of sata in a document.

+### How we use MongoDB

+#### Two ways

+- MongoDB shell : Using mongoDB wuthout a programmign language using the terminal. but it has limited functionality and only used as a play ground for workng with MongoDB

+- MongoDB drivers: Using MongoDB with a programming language. drivers help us to interact with a specific programming language.